PrithivirajDamodaran/PrithivirajDamodaran/README.md

 # 👋  I am Prithivida !
 [![Visits Badge](https://badges.pufler.dev/visits/PrithivirajDamodaran/PrithivirajDamodaran)](https://badges.pufler.dev)

-I thive in the weird world of ideas, design and development.
+I thrive in the world of ideas, design and development.
 That's where the most fun, creative, boundary-breaking work happens.
-I mostly work on NLP related reasearch.
+I am a 4x USPTO individual patent inventor and I work on lot of NLP related reasearch.
 If you're interested in the work I do, please consider supporting me on GitHub!
 (Sponsor link will be up shortly)

 <!-- <a href="https://github.com/sponsors/PrithivirajDamodaran" title="Sponsor PrithiviDa"><img src="/assets/sponsor.svg?sanitize=true" width="94" height="28" aria-hidden="true"></a> -->